erik-adelbert/aoc/2025/README.md

 ## Why have I changed the timings? [↑](#summary)

 During AoC I’ve increasingly been comparing my solutions with others written in Rust, and many AoC Rust crates include internal program timers that report raw compute times.
-On the other hand I have many solution that are simply to fast to obtain a valid measurement using `hyperfine`.
+On the other hand I have many solutions that are simply to fast for `hyperfine`.
 Because of this, starting now I will publish **internal timings** instead of external (wall-clock) timings.
 These internal timings are much more comparable to what Rust and other fast languages report.

 For now, my collection of programs solves every day and every part in about **3 ms total**.